The 7 Most Haunted Places in Wichita Falls [VIDEO]

 Pinky’s Cave is one of the most popular haunted place in Wichita Falls.
-The tunnel is actually a three mile long drainage ditch that runs through town between Ardath and Kell Boulevard.
+The tunnel is actually a three-mile long drainage ditch that runs through town between Ardath and Kell Boulevard.
 The place was originally a hangout for some kids years and years ago.
-Those kids, now adults, made a video (seen below) for Times Record News explaining the history of the cave.
+Those kids, now adults, spoke with Times Record News explaining the history of the cave.

 Now a bunch of its spookiness may just be because of all the echos and homeless people who inhabit the tunnel, but according to legend a woman and her child drowned in the three mile long tunnel during a storm and continue to watch for visitors in tunnel.
 MAP IT.

 4. Witches Gate

 Driving towards Henrietta on Highway 287 you’ll see the remains of an old burned down mansion.
 That’s Witches Gate, or one of them at least.
 There’s several different stories about the place.
 According to some, the house belonged to a wealthy family, one of the first to have running water in the area, who had two kids.
 After the father of the boys passed away, the boy’s mother went crazy, some say because she was a witch.